Joan Sala, alias Serrallonga, the last bandit

 The Montseny tour

-We have created a walking tour in Montseny.
+We have created a walking tour in Montseny park.
 We visit the farm where Serrallonga was born and lived before he married.
-More details soon.
+More details here.

 If you want to know more about the Montseny Natural Park, go through this article.